pp3times/zmk-config-drift-v3-editor/docs/change-keys/README.md

 <img src="images/17.png" width="600"><br/><br/><br/>

-### 18. Click the Layer Numbers to View Hidden Functions
+### 18. Click the Layer Numbers to View the Keys on Each of those layers

 <img src="images/18.png" width="600"><br/><br/><br/>